tiagopascoa/Clone-Exercice-/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The goal was clone a project that the desing was sent
+Training transitions/parallax.

+Clone project based on a sent design.